uraimo/Awesome-Swift-Playgrounds/README.md

 * [StarWars Seals](https://github.com/jeremyconkin/StarWarsSeals) - Emblems from Star Wars in Swift playgrounds via CoreGraphics and UIViews. ⏳
 * [SwiftFiles](https://github.com/sketchytech/SwiftFiles) - Save, Load and Delete files easily from within a Swift playground. ⏳
 * [Earth photos](https://github.com/jtbandes/DSCOVR.playground) - A slideshow of Earth photos taken by DSCOVR/EPIC. 🌟 ⏳
+* [Geometry with Swift](https://github.com/dbbudd/Geometry-Swift-PlaygroundBook) - In this course your students will learn the fundamentals of Swift 3 programming, using geometry as their context for learning. 📱